akbarhossain/SCFU/index.md

 # Junior Excalibur

 The Surrey County Fencing Union is planning to send a six weapons contingent to Junior Excalibur.
-If you would like to compete at the Junior Excalibur event please contact us.
+If you would like to compete at the Junior Excalibur event please contact us at ...

 The details for the next Junior Excalibur as as follows.